-These basic blankets were a great way to make use of my otherwise unneeded orphaned single flannelette flat sheet.
-They’re light but comfy as a lightweight blanket and work great as a wet wrap or dry cloth.
-I have towels for post wet-weather walkies towelling, but the dogs’ fur still holds a lot of water.
-The flannelette is great at pulling the moisture to help the fur dry instead of holding it under, like some fleece blankets.
-This makes for quicker dry-time for warmer, happier, healthier dogs.
+These DIY flannelette dog blankets were a great way to make use of my otherwise unneeded orphaned single flannelette flat sheet.
+They’re small but comfy as a lightweight blanket and work great as a wet wrap or dry cloth.
+I do use have old towels for the boys, but the dogs’ fur still holds a lot of water even if a towelling.
+The flannelette is great at pulling the moisture to help the fur dry instead of holding it underneath while they nest, like some fleece blankets tend to do.
+Nesting in flannelette makes for quicker dry-time for warmer, happier, healthier dogs.

 Care and cleaning are the same as any ready-made cotton flannelette sheets or other items, noting my comments above during fabric prep about temperatures and potential pilling.
 I generally cold wash and line dry, unless cleaning special messes.